Taking a Quantitative Approach to Measuring Success

 Program Support (SETA and A&AS)

 According to our clients, IEM professionals personify support of mission through their reliability, stability, and knowledge of organizational procedures and technologies.
 We provide operational and strategic planning support to a wide variety of mission critical operations and areas, delivering unquestioned continuity of operations against a backdrop of transitioning personnel.
-Our experienced operations professionals have supported start-up operations and developed standard operating procedures (SOPs), as well as provided surge staffing in times of crisis.
+Our experienced operations professionals have supported start-up operations, developed standard operating procedures (SOPs), and provided surge staffing in times of crisis.

 Technical Project Management

-IEM’s project management process represents best practices derived from more than two decades in the high stakes IT world of emergency management, homeland security, and defense support.
+IEM’s project management process represents best practices derived from nearly three decades in the high stakes IT world of emergency management, homeland security, and defense support.
 Our approach is strictly outcome-focused and claims success only when clear, customer-defined measurable objectives have been met.
 As evidence by a high rate of return customers, IEM projects are characterized by consistent high performance, exceptional quality, and cost-effectiveness.